Zvezdowski/frontend-project-46/README.md

 ### Difference generator utility
-Compares two JSON or YAML objects and shows the difference in stylish, plain or JSON format.
+Compares two JSON or YAML objects and shows the difference in stylish, plain or JSON output formats.

 ### How to install: